Rachel Furness: International career

-In June 2022, Furness was named in the Northern Ireland squad for UEFA Women's Euro 2022,. although the tournament ended unsuccessfully for her team as they finished bottom of Group A.
+In June 2022, Furness was named in the Northern Ireland squad for UEFA Women's Euro 2022, although the tournament ended unsuccessfully for her team as they finished bottom of Group A.

 On 18 August 2022, Furness announced via social media that she was making herself unavailable for international selection for the foreseeable future for personal reasons, though she insisted she was not retiring altogether.

+Retirement

+Furness announced her retirement from professional football on 5 June 2025.